Virginia Botanical Associates – The Flora of Virginia Project

 Elisabeth C. Miller Botanical Garden

-Includes over 800 plants zones 3 ‐ 9.
+This page includes over 800 plants in zones 3 ‐ 9.
 Search by selectable attributes such as flower time and foliage color.
-Elisabeth C. Miller Botanical Garden, emphasis on Pacific Northwest.
-May not be 100% accurate in its findings
+The Elisabeth C. Miller Botanical Garden does have an emphasis on the Pacific Northwest, so keep that in mind when using this site.

 Virginia Tech Dendrology